DistDF: Time-Series Forecasting Needs Joint-Distribution Wasserstein Alignment: Discrete Optimal Transport and Wasserstein discrepancy

-This section outlines the foundational concepts of optimal transport (OT) and the Wasserstein discrepancy.
+In this section, we introduce the foundational concepts of optimal transport (OT) and the Wasserstein discrepancy.
 Our analysis is specifically confined to discrete probability measures, as the broader theory involving general measures is beyond the scope of this work.
 For a comprehensive treatment of the continuous case, readers are directed to the seminal works by \citet{cot}.

-The classical framing of OT, known as the Monge problem, can be illustrated with a simple scenario: transporting goods from $n$ warehouses to $m$ factories \citep{cot}.
+The classical framing of OT, known as the Monge problem, can be illustrated with a simple scenario: transporting goods from $\mathrm{n}$ warehouses to $\mathrm{m}$ factories \citep{cot}.
 Let the $i$-th warehouse hold $a_i$ units of material and the $j$-th factory require $b_j$ units.
 The objective is to find a transport map that moves all material from the warehouses to satisfy the factories' demands.
 This problem is subject to several constraints: the entire stock from each warehouse must be shipped, all factory demands must be met, and the mapping must be deterministic (i.e., each warehouse ships its entire stock to a single factory).
 The optimal map is the one that minimizes the total cost, which is aggregated from the cost of moving a unit of material from a given warehouse to a factory.

-\begin{definition}[Monge Problem for Discrete Measures] \textit{Let $\alpha = \sum_{i=1}^n a_i \delta_{\mathbf{x}_i}$ and $\beta = \sum_{j=1}^m b_j \delta_{\mathbf{y}_j}$ be two discrete probability measures.
-The Monge problem seeks a transport map $\mathbb{T}:\{\mathbf{x}_i\}_{i=1}^{n} \rightarrow \{\mathbf{y}_j\}_{j=1}^{m}$ that pushes the mass of $\alpha$ forward to match $\beta$, denoted by $\mathbb{T}_\sharp \alpha = \beta$.
-This condition implies that for each $j$, the total mass received, $b_j$, must equal the sum of the masses sent from all locations mapped to it: $b_j = \sum_{ i : \mathbb{T}(\mathbf{x}_i) = \mathbf{y}_j } a_i$.
-The objective is to find the map $\mathbb{T}$ that minimizes the total transportation cost:}
+\begin{definition}[Monge Problem for Discrete Measures] Let $\boldsymbol{\alpha} = \sum_{i=1}^\mathrm{n} a_i \delta_{\alpha_i}$ and $\boldsymbol{\beta} = \sum_{j=1}^\mathrm{m} b_j \delta_{\beta_j}$ be two discrete probability measures.
+The Monge problem seeks a transport map $\mathbb{T}$ that pushes the mass of $\boldsymbol{\alpha}$ forward to match $\boldsymbol{\beta}$, denoted by $\mathbb{T}_\sharp \boldsymbol{\alpha} = \boldsymbol{\beta}$.
+This condition implies that for each $j$, the total mass received ($b_j$) must equal the sum of the masses sent from all locations mapped to it: $b_j = \sum_{ i : \mathbb{T}(\alpha_i) = \beta_j } a_i$.
+The objective is to find the map $\mathbb{T}$ that minimizes the total transportation cost:

 \end{definition}